 As with Davis previous work, the humour here is more subtle than many will be expecting, with difficult situations and uncomfortable surroundings opening up the possibilities for the type of silly wordings and oddball statements of which she is so fond.

 Perhaps to be expected from a protégé of Coogan & Morris, the parody is perhaps almost too good – this is a beautifully shot costume drama, with muted colours and stuffy locations instilling a continued sense of unease.
 Credit must be given to director of photography Ian Moss (a costume drama veteran), and Nighty Night director Tony Dow, who returns here, for making the show look so beautiful to complement Davis wickedly sumptuous script.

-All of the cast are pitch-perfect in the roles, and whilst the action, and therefore the comedy, is a little slow to get off the ground initially, the lengthy run time allows the first episode breathing space, where it can establish its surroundings then race towards the finish line and its inevitable cliffhanger.
+All of the cast are pitch-perfect in the roles, and whilst the action, and therefore the comedy, is a little slow to get off the ground initially, the lengthy run time allows the first episode breathing space, where it can establish its surroundings before the race towards the finish line and an inevitable cliffhanger.

-With six more episodes to go, including more of Kevin Eldon and a guest role for Barunka O’Shaughnessy, it’s clear that Hunderby has Onion connections aplenty.
+With six more episodes to go, including more of Kevin Eldon, it’s clear that Hunderby has Onion connections aplenty.
 Thankfully, what it also has is charm, beauty, and above all else, spiky wit and typically dark comedy from Julia’s twisted pen.
 It may be slow to get going, but stick with it, because this may be another classic in the making.